maxmind/mod_maxminddb/README.md

    ./configure
    make install

-To use another apache installation, specify a path to the right apxs binary:
+To use another Apache installation, specify a path to the right apxs binary:

     ./configure --with-apxs=/foo/bar/apxs